 - Assess the merits of contrasting theories and their policy implications

-- Develop, articulate and sustain logical, structured and reasoned arguments in both written and oral contexts
+- Critical thinking and logical reasoning in written and oral contexts

 Transferable skills and personal qualities

 Term paper proposal and conceptual diagram 600 words / 2 A4 pages 15%